 Feeling lost?
 Find driving directions.
 You can also view a map showing road conditions outside of Yosemite.

 Fire and Smoke

-Prescribed fires and pile burning are planned for this fall, which may cause smoky conditions at times, mainly in Yosemite Valley, Wawona, and Crane Flat areas.
-Pile burning and a prescribed burn in western Yosemite Valley are in progress.
+Prescribed fires and pile burning are planned for this winter, which may cause smoky conditions at times, mainly in Yosemite Valley, Wawona, and Crane Flat areas.
 Yosemite air quality may be affected by fires elsewhere in the region or by prescribed fire in Yosemite; hazy or smoky conditions are always possible.